Andrea Lawrence

 Andrea Lawrence is a barrister who practices in family law, domestic violence proceedings, coronial inquests and civil matters.

-Andrea was called to the bar in 2005.
+Andrea was called to the bar in May of 2007.

 She completed a Masters degree in English from Sydney University, a Juris Doctor from Bond University, and a Master of Laws from the University of Melbourne.